-San Francisco 49ers vs. New Orleans Saints Preview, Odds: Battle For NFC Top Seed Slightly Favors New Orleans
+San Francisco 49ers Vs. New Orleans Saints Preview, Odds: Battle For NFC Top Seed Slightly Favors New Orleans

 Though they must face future Hall of Fame Saints quarterback Drew Brees, who leads the NFL with a pass completion rate of 73.8 percent, the 49ers defense is expected to regroup after being largely baffled by the footwork of Ravens quarterback Lamar Jackson last week, according to Sports Illustrated.
 The 49ers pass rush should have a “field day” against the largely immobile Brees, SI opined.

 Despite their defense that has allowed just 15.25 points per game — good for second-best in the NFL — the ‘Niners have been saddled with the underdog label by oddsmakers ahead of the game.
-San Francisco has lost two of its last four games, and will be playing on the road for the second straight week.
-As a result, the Saints are favored by 2 1/2 points, according to SI.com.
+San Francisco has lost two of its last four games and will be playing on the road for the second straight week.
+As a result, the Saints are favored by 2-and-a-half points, according to SI.com.

 But away from home, the 49ers have gone 4-2 against the spread this season.